Eddie Jordan: Media career

 Jordan at the 2017 United States Grand Prix.

 In 2009, Jordan returned to the F1 scene as a pundit for BBC Sport's Grand Prix programme alongside Jake Humphrey (who was later replaced by Suzi Perry) and David Coulthard.
 Following the end of BBC's F1 coverage at the end of 2015, Jordan moved to Channel 4 F1 for 2016 onwards.
 He remained with Channel 4 until his death in 2025.

 Jordan wrote a monthly column called "This Much I Know" for F1 Racing magazine, until they relaunched with Murray Walker writing instead.
 Jordan also worked on a TV series called Eddie Jordan's Bad Boy Racers.

 Jordan served as a presenter for Top Gear, co-presenting the 23rd series, before guest presenting until 2018.

-In 2023 Jordan launched his own podcast called Formula For Success, alongside his BBC and Channel 4 co-presenter David Coulthard.
+In 2023, Jordan launched his own podcast called Formula For Success, alongside his BBC and Channel 4 co-presenter David Coulthard.
 The format for the show typically saw Coulthard and Jordan react to current affairs in Formula 1 or reminisce on the sport's history, typically with a special guest.
 Jordan's final appearance on the podcast released on the day of his passing, with the current future of the podcast unclear.

-Bernie Ecclestone interviews

 Jordan had a long time friendship with Bernie Ecclestone and interviewed him several times.
 Jordan had spoken many times about how Ecclestone influenced his career.